benhur07b/benhur07b.github.io/_posts/2018-12-12-i-choose-geopackage.md

 When providing GIS training and workshops, I've found that GeoPackage is a great format to use.
 Instead of giving students/trainees multiple files or a zipped file containing multiple shapefiles and rasters, I often opt to provide them with a GeoPackage containing the dataset that they need for our session.

 ### GeoPackage and GIS
 GeoPackage is now supported in a lot of GIS software and mapping applications.
 In fact,``` QGIS 3.X and GRASS GIS 7.4.X now has GeoPackage as the default option when importing and exporting vector files``` which is a testament to the promise and potential that the format has.
 In fact, ESRI's ArcGIS for Desktop 10.2.2 and above also has support for GeoPackages.

 For a list of GeoPackage implementations, you can check [here](http://www.geopackage.org/implementations.html).

 ### GeoPackage and non-GIS applications
 Because GeoPackage is an SQLite container, ```you don't actually need a full-blown GIS to access, update, and use its contents```.
 For example, you can use [DB Browser for SQLite](http://sqlitebrowser.org/) to query your GeoPackage and if you add SpatiaLite extension to your DB Browser, you can also perform spatial analysis on it.

 ### The Sweet Spot
-One more thing I like about GeoPackage is that it's in that sweet spot between a flat-file format like a Shapefile or GeoJSON and an enterprise-level spatial database like PostGIS which gives GeoPackage somewhat the best of both worlds -- it's``` more powerful than a shapefile and less complicated to use than PostGIS``` (even though it's less powerful).
+One more thing I like about GeoPackage is that it's in that sweet spot between a flat-file format like a Shapefile or GeoJSON and an enterprise-level spatial database like PostGIS which gives GeoPackage somewhat the best of both worlds -- ```more powerful than a shapefile and less complicated to use than PostGIS``` (even if it's less powerful).
 This makes it powerful enough for advanced users while being friendly enough for beginners and novice users.

 ## Make the Switch
 The Shapefile is and will always be a part of my geospatial journey and history.
 It's one of the first geospatial formats that I fell in love with, so to speak, and there was a time when I thought geospatial work started and ended with shapefiles, but that's not the case anymore.
 As I moved forward, I've come to accept the limitations of the format and the fact that it's not the end-all, be-all format I once thought it was.
 The field of geospatial science is always advancing and, as students of the field, we should always advance with it.
 For myself, that included learning to use GeoJSONs and Vector Tiles for web and mobile applications, learning to manage and utilize a spatial database like PostGIS, and adapting GeoPackage instead of shapefiles, among other things.
 I still use and will still use shapefiles but only on a case-to-case basis.